BACKFLOW PREVENTION & PLUMBING

 What is backflow testing and when does it occur?

 Backflow testing evaluates a plumbing system to see if backflow is occurring.
-In backflow testing, our certified plumbers assess how well your backflow preventers are working.
+In backflow testing, our Certified & Cross Connection Licensed plumbers assess how well your backflow preventers are working.
 Backflow preventers are devices within the plumbing system that keep the flow of water moving in the proper direction.
 They act as barriers to prevent harmful contaminants from entering a community's potable water supply.

 Backflow occurs when water reverses course and begins to flow in the wrong direction.
 There are two main reasons backflow can occur: